Do generative video models understand physical principles?

 We intentionally designed Physics-IQ to be a challenging benchmark in order to provide useful signal for model development in the future; in this context it may be worth noting that our metrics may be on the conservative side by strongly penalizing object hallucinations, camera movement (which we prompted models not to do) or shot changes.
 For instance, Sora tends to show these more frequently than other models, leading to low scores on some metrics.
-This is not ideal, but we believe that in an area like deep learning where hype is omnipresent, scientific benchmarks should rather err on the side of caution.
+This is not ideal, but we believe that in an area like deep learning where hype is omnipresent, scientific benchmarks should err on the side of caution.

-\paragraph{Outlook.} The obvious trends are better models trained on bigger datasets.
-Will these models essentially solve physical understanding---or instead, hit a limit after which one can only improve one's understanding the world by interacting with it?
+\paragraph{Outlook: Understanding without interaction?} Our findings are connected to a larger, interdisciplinary debate at the heart of intelligence: Does an understanding of the world emerge from predicting what happens next (next-video-frame prediction in artificial intelligence, predictive coding in neuroscience)---or, alternatively, is it necessary to interact with the world in order to understand it (as argued by proponents of embodied cognition and robotics)?
+In cognitive science, being able to interact with the world is seen as an important component for developing intuitive physics \cite{spelke1988origins,baillargeon2002acquisition,vicovaro2023grounding, chang2016compositional}, in combination with predicting the outcome of a person's actions \cite{fischer2021tool, li2023approximate, sosa2025blending}.
+In contrast, deep learning's current bread-and-butter approach is scaling models and datasets without interactions.
+Will these models essentially solve physical understanding---or instead, hit a limit after which one can only improve one's understanding of the world by interacting with it?
 The jury is still out on this question, but the benchmark and analyses introduced in this article might help quantifying this either way.
-In addition to future models, improvements could also come from inference-time compute, such as scaling the number of samples.
-If this would lead to strong results, it would raise the following question: from a model's perspective, is reality but one possibility among infinitely many others?
+In addition to future models, improvements could also come from inference-time scaling \cite{jaech2024openai,snell2024scaling,ma2025inference} such as sampling more.
+If this would indeed lead to strong results, it would raise the following question: from a model's perspective, is reality but one possibility among infinitely many others?

 \acknow{ The authors would like to thank David Fleet, Been Kim, Pieter-Jan Kindermans, Kelsey Allen, Jasmine Karimi, Katherine Hermann, Mike Mozer, Phoebe Kirk, Saurabh Saxena, Daniel Watson, Meera Hahn, Sara Mahdavi, Tim Brooks, Charles Herrmann, Isabelle Simpson, Jon Shlens, and Chris Jones for helpful discussions and/or supporting this project in various ways. }